News

 (Image Credit: AdobeStock/ColleenMichaels)

-Due to the recall, healthcare professionals are advised by the MHRA to stop supplying the batch immediately and to quarantine all stock and return it to the supplier it was received from.
+Due to the recall, the MHRA has advised health care professionals to stop supplying the batch immediately and quarantine all stock and return it to the supplier from which it was received.
 A confirmed 11,360 packs of the affected batch have been distributed, according to Thea Pharmaceuticals.
-At the time of this article, there are no reported adverse events or product quality complaints received.
+At the time of this article, no reported adverse events or product quality complaints have been received.

-For patients, the MHRA said no further action is required, “as this is a pharmacy- and wholesaler-level recall related to a specific batch of Zaditen 0.25 mg/ml eye drop solution,” according to a press release.
+For patients, no further action is required, “as this is a pharmacy- and wholesaler-level recall related to a specific batch of Zaditen 0.25 mg/mL eye drop solution,” the MHRA said in a press release.
 Should any suspected adverse reactions arise, they can be reported via the MHRA Yellow Card scheme.1

 • For pharmacies supplied by a wholesaler, returns should be made via the wholesaler.